Abdul Qayyum Zakir: Return to Taliban leadership

 Muhammad Younis.
 Zakir was released without explanation.
 On March 4, 2010, the Associated Press reported "two senior Afghan intelligence officials" claimed Abdullah Ghulam Rasoul had emerged to be a senior Taliban leader, and that he was under consideration to replace Abdul Ghani Baradar as number two in the Taliban's chain of command, following Baradar's arrest.
 He did take over as the chief military commander in 2010.

 The Wall Street Journal reported in April 2014 that Zakir had left the position of chief military commander.
-The Taleban leadership officially said that he stepped down due to "ill health".
+The Taliban leadership officially said that he stepped down due to "ill health".
 Some informants said that he was demoted, because of his strong opposition to peace talks with the Afghan Government and disagreements with more moderate leaders such as Akhtar Mansour.
 Zakir was succeeded by Ibrahim Sadar.

 After the death of Taliban founding leader Mohammad Omar was announced in 2015, Mansour was appointed supreme leader.
 Zakir and others boycotted the process that appointed Mansour.
 He preferred Mohammad Yaqoob, Omar's eldest son, for the position.
 After some delay Zakir pledged allegiance to Mansour.

-In May 2020, Yaqoob was appointed as the head of the military, replacing Sadar, with Zakir and Sadar appointed his deputies.
+In May 2020, Yaqoob was appointed the head of the military, replacing Sadar, with Zakir and Sadar appointed his deputies.

 In June 2020, Radio Free Europe/Radio Liberty described Zakir as an Iran-linked Taliban commander who opposed peace talks between the US, Afghan government and the Taliban.

 During the 2021 Taliban offensive, he was one of the commander of Taliban forces in southern part of Afghanistan and led the march towards Kabul.
 He was reportedly the first to enter the presidential palace upon Ashraf Ghani’s flight.
 After the Taliban takeover of Afghanistan on 15 August 2021, Zakir was appointed as the Taliban's deputy minister of defense.

-On 21 August 2022, Zakir was appointed as the military commander of Panjshir province.
+On 21 August 2022, Zakir was appointed the military commander of Panjshir province.
 Long War Journal notes that Zakir appointment to lead the fight against National Resistance Front (NRF) in Panjshir and the district of Andarab is a clear indication that the NRF is challenging the Taliban's primacy in central and northern Afghanistan.